 There are a few control parameters that can be adjusted in this algorithm for achieving the best performance.
 The strength of the external field is taken to be one order of magnitude stronger than the typical interaction strength of the bare Hamiltonian.
-Taking it much stronger will produce better fidelity, but, on the other hand, will prolong the adiabatic evolution time as well.
+Increasing the field strength further can enhance fidelity, but, on the other hand, will prolong the adiabatic evolution time in Step II.
 The strength of the RF pulses is taken to be of the same order of magnitude as the interaction strength between the particles.
-A much stronger RF pulse will have the side effect of disturbing the spins which have already been polarized in the desired direction, while a much weaker pulse will not cause enough disturbance to the spin that has been measured to be aligned in the wrong direction.
+Using much stronger RF pulses will have the side effect of strongly disturbing the spins which have already been polarized in the desired direction, whereas much weaker pulses will not cause enough disturbance to the spin that has been measured to be aligned in the wrong direction.

-In typical NMR experiments, the strength of the external field is much stronger than the typical local field at each particle resulting from its interaction with its neighbors.
-In this case, the proper RF frequency to be used to perturb the system is the Larmor frequency.
+In typical NMR experiments, the strength of the external field is much stronger than the local field at each particle resulting from its interaction with its neighbors.
+In this case, the appropriate RF frequency to be used to perturb the system is the Larmor frequency.
 In our numerical simulation, where the external field is only an order of magnitude stronger than the local field, we take the RF frequency to be a few multiples of the typical interaction constant of $\mathcal{H}_0$.
-We also take the time interval between two successive measurements of the same spin to be half a cycle of the RF field.
+We also set the time interval between two successive measurements of the same spin to be half a cycle of the RF field.